PhilipDeegan/jupyterhub_image/README.md

 * provisioner:install:                Prepare JupyterHub instance with Ansible playbooks
 ```

-If you need to resynchronize with updated dependencies re-execute the init task.
+If you need to resynchronize with updated dependencies, re-execute the init task.

 ```bash
 $ task init